 Bruce Hillman is Lead Pastor at Hillside Lutheran Brethren Church (www.hillsidelbc.org) in Succasunna New Jersey.
 He Holds a BA in History and Political Science from Quinnipiac University, (Hamden, CT), an MDiv. from the Lutheran Brethren Seminary (Fergus Falls, MN) and an STM in Patristics from Drew University (Madison, NJ); his research involves Augustinian studies and Early Christianity.
 He is former pastor of Grace Lutheran Church, Henning MN.
 He is co-founder of Fifth Act Church Planting, having served on their board (www.fifthactchurchplanting.com) Bruce enjoys cooking, reading, all things British, exploring the world of wine, and conversations with good friends.

 For centuries the great problem with the existence of God was the problem of evil.
 If God is good and loves us, why is there evil?
 There are two kinds of evil, moral evil, like violence and abuse and natural evil, like earthquakes and child cancer.
-Much of Christian apologetics has been obsessed by this question.

 When we say we need something that means it’s indispensable.
 Without such a thing, our quality of life is drastically altered and likely endangered.
 I need food, air and water to sustain me physically, I need community, love and a healthy self-image to sustain me psychologically.